cycle/docs/intro/cli.md

 You can install Cycle using bootstrap toolkit for quick integrations.
 This tutorial assumes that your entity codebase is located in
 `src/` directory and accessible by Composer autoloader.

-> Bundle comes with annotations support.
+> Bundle comes with annotation support.

 ## Install
 To install Console Toolkit: